UniSharp/laravel-filemanager/doc/config.md

     // true : files will be renamed as uniqid
     // false : files will remain original names

+    // true : filter filename characters which are not English or numbers, and replace them with '_' 'check_filename'     => true,

     'use_package_routes' => true,
     // set this to false to customize route for file manager